12.4 Final Readiness Plan

 Test Your Knowledge

-What should candidates generally avoid in the final week?
+Which practice should a candidate generally avoid in the final week before the FS exam?

 A